 What to expect from your doctor

-- Have you had an operation on your stomach, and if so, what kind?
+- Have you had stomach surgery, and if so, what kind?

 - Have your symptoms been continuous or occasional?